anoobbacker/brilliant-pala/screening-mock/chemistry/037-displace-copper-sulfate.md

 ---
 # Answer

+## Quick visual reasoning
+- Picture the blue copper sulfate as copper holding hands with sulfate.
+A newcomer can “cut in” only if it’s more pushy than copper.
+Then copper gets kicked out and coats the newcomer as a reddish skin.

+- Magnesium: lights easily, even burns bright.
+Super pushy.
+Cuts in fast.
+Yes.
+- Gold: jewelry stays shiny for years; it avoids reactions.
+Won’t cut in.
+No.
+- Iron: rusts readily; class demo shows an iron nail turns copper-colored in blue solution.
+Cuts in.
+Yes.
+- Hydrogen gas: bubbles don’t grab hands easily; without a special surface, they just float away.
+Doesn’t cut in.
+No.
+- Mercury: shiny, reluctant, liquid; behaves like a noble metal.
+Doesn’t cut in.
+No.
+- Lead: goes dull quickly, forms crusts; more willing than copper at first, so it can start the cut-in (then may slow as a crust forms).
+Yes.
+- Silver: jewelry metal; barely reacts.
+Won’t cut in.
+No.
+- Zinc: used to protect iron by sacrificing itself; very willing.
+Cuts in.
+Yes.

+Count the “Yes”: Mg, Fe, Pb, Zn → 4.

+Answer: 4 (Mg, Fe, Pb, Zn)

+## Create twists
+- Trap: “Hydrogen is reactive, so it should work.”
+Gas bubbles can’t easily hand over electrons into solution without a catalyst; no plating shows up.
+- Trap: “Shiny means reactive.”
+Gold, silver, mercury stay shiny because they’re unreactive; lead looks dull yet can still push copper out at first.
+- Trap: “Lead seems slow, so it can’t.”
+It can start the swap, then a crust can halt it.
+The question is “can,” not “how fast.”

+- Same idea, different look: A zinc strip in blue copper solution turns copper-colored while the blue fades—zinc steals sulfate, copper gets dumped.
+- In nature/engineering: Galvanized steel (zinc-coated) protects iron because zinc is more willing to react.
+Copper pipes last because few common metals around them can push copper out of its compounds.

 ## Big idea (everyday hook)
 Imagine a “tug-of-war” for the sulfate partner in copper sulfate solution.
 The sulfate (SO4) is holding hands with Cu2+.
 A new metal M jumps in and says, “I can give away my electrons more easily than copper—let me take your place!”
 If M really is more eager to give electrons (more reactive), it will push copper out and take the sulfate partner.